alifradi/NLPaxe/README.md

 with a right join to all vacobulary terms setting the non existing terms frequencies to 0   (it won't affect the model), by then we cast it to dtm matrix

-6 - use LDA poserioti to determin topics distributions
+6 - use LDA posteriori to determin topics distributions

 7 - try it on one document to give a pie chart about the presence of each targeted topic in the testing article.